International Romani Day 2023 in Nerja

 This day in Nerja is an opportunity to remember the history of the Gypsy people

 April 8 is International Roma Day.
 This date commemorates the first World Gypsy Congress held in London in 1971.
 They became a people of Europe in their own right on that day.
 The only particularity is that this people has a flag and an anthem but no territory, border or country.

 Another short video of this celebration in Nerja:

 On this day in 1971, the flag and anthem of the gypsies were instituted.

 In the following link: listen to “Djelem, djelem”, the anthem of the Roma people

 Djelem, Djelem or Dzelem, Dzelem means ‘I walked, I walked’.

 Roma people is the official name

 This name has its origin in the Sinti language (a language resulting from the mixture of Romanian and German.
-The Romani cel (which gave rise to the name Romani) and means the people of Romani.
+The romani cel (which gave rise to the name romanichel in the past) and which means the people of Roma.